From our “Ask a Question” Mailbag: Camden County Power of Attorney

-My mother, who lives in Camden County, New Jersey, is having serious health problems.
+“My mother, who lives in Camden County, New Jersey, is having serious health problems.
 She wants me to be able to use her general power of attorney, but it requires a doctor’s note saying that she is incapacitated.
-Is that normal?
+Is that normal?”

 Your mother has a “Leaping” Power of Attorney which, at one time, was the normal document that Camden County Estate Planning Lawyers would prepare.
 A Leaping Power of Attorney gives the “Agent” the power to act for the person if…and only if…that person has become incapacitated, and the Agent can secure a letter from the person’s doctor stating that the person is incapacitated.
 Without the letter, the power of attorney is useless.

-The problem with Leaping Powers of Attorney is that doctors, fearing lawsuits, are hesitant to sign letters declaring the person is incapacitated knowing that the letter will give power to the Agent to access the patient’s money.
+Doctors, fearing lawsuits, are hesitant to sign letters declaring the person is incapacitated.
+This is because they know that the letter will give power to the Agent to access the patient’s money.

 Instead, the normal document drafted by a Camden County Estate Planning Lawyer these days gives the Agent the power to act as soon as the document is signed.
 This does present the problem of when to give the Power of Attorney to the Agent.
 If you give the document to the Agent, the Agent could use the document to illegally embezzle or steal assets.